ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 The "#!" at the beginning of a script tells the shell what language to use to interpret the rest of the script.
 In our case, we will be writing "bash" commands, so we specify the full path of the bash executable after the "#!".

 The rest of the lines contain either executable code or comments.
 Any text after a "#" is ignored by the interpreter.
-Make any changes you like to the code, hit Cntl-O and then enter to save the file, and then Cntl-X to exit nano.
+Make any changes you like to the code, hit Cntl-O **and then enter** to save the file, and then Cntl-X to exit nano.

 Though there are ways to run the commands in test.sh right now, it's generally useful to give yourself (and others) 'execute' permissions for test.sh, really making it a shell script.
 Note the characters in the first (left-most) field of the file listing:

     ls -lh template.sh

-<div class="output">-rw-rw-r-- 1 msettles biocore 79 Aug 19 15:05 template.sh
+<div class="output">-rw-rw-r-- 1 hslyman workshop 287 Jul 12 16:23 template.sh
 </div>